Abraham Alvarez (actor)

 Abraham Alvarez (born November 3, 1944) is an American film and television actor.
-He is perhaps best known for playing the beleaguered cook Jose in the American sitcom television series Archie Bunker's Place.
+He is best known for playing Jose Perez, the beleaguered cook in the American sitcom television series Archie Bunker's Place.

-Life and career

-Alvarez was born in New York.

-Alvarez guest-starred in television programs including CBS Summer Playhouse, Knots Landing, T. J. Hooker, Buck Rogers in the 25th Century, Emergency!, Wonder Woman, The Bionic Woman and The Adventures of Brisco County, Jr., and played the recurring role of Judge Augustus Triandos in Reasonable Doubts.
+Alvarez guest-starred in television programs including CBS Summer Playhouse, Knots Landing, T. J. Hooker, Buck Rogers in the 25th Century, Emergency!, Wonder Woman, The Bionic Woman and The Adventures of Brisco County, Jr., and played the recurring role of Judge Augustus Triandos in the NBC police drama television series Reasonable Doubts.
 He also appeared in films such as Alien Nation, Baby Blue Marine, Predator 2 and The Panama Deception.